…..BY BILLY SUTER……

 HOW LONG HAVE YOU PLAYED BASS – AND WHAT ENCOURAGED YOU TO MASTER THAT INSTRUMENT?

 I’ve been playing bass since the age of 12, sometimes every day, sometimes not for months at a time.
 Currently, very seldom.
 Why did I take up bass?
 The answer is simple and probably one true to many bass players: I was a shocking guitarist and the band I joined already had better guitar players than myself.
 I drew the “short straw”, if you will.
 But one I am very happy to have drawn.

 WHAT HAVE BEEN SOME STAGE CAREER HIGHLIGHTS TO DATE?

 Singing with a group of girls at Nelson Mandela’s 80th birthday (on stage with Very Famous People).
 Working as a cruise ship musician in the late ’90s (at an extremely tender age, obviously).
 Playing the title role in Evita in East London in 2012.

 I got divorced.
-Then recently I became engaged – and I will be married in October.
+Then I married again.

 I have a few chickens and a very handsome rooster, five sheep, one billy goat and 30 does.
 Some are being milked and others will be milked when they’re old enough.